 - A. The Board has adopted the following restrictions and policies relating to the investment of its assets.
 The policies are fundamental and may not be changed without written approval of the Board. - B. The General Manager may not: - 1.
-Purchase any securities other than money market and coner countries described under Section IV, "Permissible Investments," subject to the percentage of account limitations defined in Section VI, "Percentage of Account Limitation." by seof; - 2.
+Purchase any securities other than money market and other securities described under Section IV, "Permissible Investments," subject to the percentage of account limitations defined in Section VI, "Percentage of Account Limitations," hereof; - 2.
 Make investments for the purpose of exercising control or management of an issuer; - 3.
-Purchase or sell real estate for investment purposes (wher than money market securities secured by real estate or rooms we ket securities issued by companies which invest in real astacle or interests therein), commodities or commodity contracts with the exception of electricity, interests in oil, gas or other mineral exploration or development programs; - 4.
-Purchase any securities of morgin, as ept for use of short-term credit necessary for clear and on purchases and sales of portfolio securities; - 5.
-Make short sales of securities or maintain a short position or write, purchase or sell guts, alls, straddles, spreads or combinations thereof, with the except on or holesale electric power; - 6.
+Purchase or sell real estate for investment purposes (other than money market securities secured by real estate or money market securities issued by companies which invest in real estate, or interests therein), commodities or commodity contracts with the exception of electricity, interests in oil, gas or other mineral exploration or development programs; - 4.
+Purchase any securities on margin, except for use of short-term credit necessary for clearance of purchases and sales of portfolio securities; - 5.
+Make short sales of securities or maintain a short position or write, purchase or sell puts, calls, straddles, spreads or combinations thereof, with the exception of wholesale electric power; - 6.
 Make loans to other persons; - 7.
-Mortgage, place, hypothecate or in any manner transfer as security for indebtedne's any securities owned or held; or - 8.
-Invest in ecurities (except for variable rate master demand notes) with legal or contractual retrictions on resale or for which no readily available market exists
+Mortgage, pledge, hypothecate or in any manner transfer as security for indebtedness any securities owned or held; or - 8.
+Invest in securities (except for variable rate master demand notes) with legal or contractual restrictions on resale or for which no readily available market exists